Nwakakukaks/prototype/readme.md

 **Q1** - Access to Beta

-- Limited access to the VersionOne beta platform at [insert link].
+- Limited access to the Prototype.ai beta platform at [insert link].
 - Sign up for the waitlist for the mainnet launch.

 **Product Hunt Launch**

-- VersionOne is launching soon on Product Hunt.
+- Prototype.ai is launching soon on Product Hunt.
 Please show your support with an upvote 🙏.

 ## Project Tagline

-VersionOne: AI-powered multi-agent system to build and launch the v1 of any dApp.
+Prototype.ai: AI-powered multi-agent system to build and launch the v1 of any dApp.
 Builders commit only to validated ideas, saving dev time and funding.

 ## Sample prompts